Samahang Basketbol ng Pilipinas: Retirement of MVP and the new SBP board

-Pangilinan, who used to served as the first president of SBP for two consecutive terms, announced in a press conference on October 8, 2015, that he will retire as the head of the basketball NSA.
+Pangilinan, who used to serve as the first president of SBP for two consecutive terms, announced in a press conference on October 8, 2015, that he will retire as the head of the basketball NSA.

 MVP, and 12 other officials of the said NSA, Ricky Vargas, Bernie Atienza, Pete Alfaro, Danny Soria, Fr.
 Paul De Vera, Niewncanor Jorge, Raul Alcozeba, Dr. Jay Adalem, Mayor Oca Moreno, Robert Uy, Vivian Manila, and Rey Gamboa were already expired their terms last February 2015, but the elections were not conducted due to "busy schedule" of the stakeholders.
 SBP will hold the general elections on August 8, 2016 (supposedly scheduled for January 2016, but it was delayed due to the Philippines' hosting of the 2016 FIBA World Olympic Qualifying Tournaments for Men) to elect the possible replacements of Pangilinan and other members of the SBP board.

 During the election, a new set of board of trustees were elected.
 The board composed of four representatives from the PBA (Chito Narvasa, Robert Non, Al Panlilio, and Erick Arejola), 1 from youth sector (Sonny Angara), three from commercial sector (Robbie Puno, Ricky Palou, and Jobin Jarvis Uy), 5 from collegiate and junior leagues (Ronnie Dizer, Paul Supan, Joe Lipa, Xavi Nunag, and Melanie Florentino), 1 from women's sector (Monica Jorge), and 11 from local leagues, representing the 5 areas (Joey Guillermo, Bernardino Bermudez, Crispulo Onrubia, Virgilio Cortez, Rey Bautista, Benjo Viola, Ramoncito Fernandez, Enrico Navarro, Fr.
 Joseph Haw, Glenn Escandor and Stephen Dacoco).
 After the election, the newly elected board of trustees elected the new set of officers of the SBP.
 Panlilio named president, Angara named chairman, Puno named Vice Chairman, and Palou named Treasurer.
 Sonny Barrios, was retained as the executive director, while Panlilio's predecessor, Pangilinan was appointed as the chairman emeritus of the organization.

+On January 8, 2024, SBP named Erika Dy as its new executive director replacing Sonny Barrios after 12 years.

 Programs

 The main program of the SBP is the men's national basketball team.
-Recently, the country placed 7th in the 2017 FIBA Asia Cup in Beirut, Lebanon and 32nd in the 2019 FIBA Basketball World Cup in China.
+Recently, the country placed 9th in the 2022 FIBA Asia Cup in Jakarta, Indonesia and 24th in the 2023 FIBA Basketball World Cup, which the Philippines co-hosted alongside Japan and Indonesia.
 The FIBA Asia squad was sponsored primarily by the PBA, San Miguel Corporation and Smart Communications.
-The SBP is now preparing teams for the 2021 FIBA Asia Cup, youth tournaments, and the 2023 FIBA Basketball World Cup, which they will be co-hosting with Japan and Indonesia.
+The SBP is now preparing teams for the 2024 FIBA World Olympic Qualifying Tournament, which is a result of their 24th place finish at the World Cup.
+The SBP will also prepare a team for the 2025 FIBA Asia Cup.
 Other programs include the women's national team, the men's under-18/19 youth squad, the women's under-18/19 youth squad, and the men's under-16/17 youth squad.

 In 2019, the SBP reorganized the Gilas Pilipinas brand to include the women's, youth, and 3x3 basketball programs in addition to the men's program.